hashicorp/terraform/website/source/docs/providers/aws/r/vpc.html.markdown

 * `instance_tenancy` - (Optional) A tenancy option for instances launched into the VPC
 * `enable_dns_support` - (Optional) A boolean flag to enable/disable DNS support in the VPC.
 Defaults true.
 * `enable_dns_hostnames` - (Optional) A boolean flag to enable/disable DNS hostnames in the VPC.
 Defaults false.
-* `enable_classiclink` - (Optional) A boolean flag to enable/disable ClassicLink for the VPC.
+* `enable_classiclink` - (Optional) A boolean flag to enable/disable ClassicLink
+  for the VPC.
+Only valid in regions and accounts that support EC2 Classic.
+  See the [ClassicLink documentation][1] for more information.
 Defaults false.
 * `tags` - (Optional) A mapping of tags to assign to the resource.

 ## Attributes Reference